This chapter includes the following sections:

 Organizations that know the exact configuration of different deployment environments can use a single, well-defined deployment plan to deploy an application to multiple WebLogic Server domains.
 The single deployment plan configuration workflow works in the following way:

-The development team, cooperating with administrators and deployers, creates a master deployment plan for use with all target environments.
+The development team, cooperating with administrators and deployers, creates a primary deployment plan for use with all target environments.
 The number of target environments will vary depending on your organizational structure.
 Common deployment environments include one or more Quality Assurance (QA) or testing domains, staging domains, and production domains.

 The deployment plan that the team creates at this phase defines variables for all configuration properties that are known to differ between each target environment.
 For example, the plan might define empty variables for resource names that differ between environments and must be configured before the application can be deployed.
 The plan may also define default values for common tuning parameters that deployers may want to change in their environments.